 Method 2 – Using Conditional Formatting

-This method is useful when we want to highlight every Nth row in the spreadsheet.
+This method is useful when highlighting every Nth row in the spreadsheet.
 Consider the below example as shown in the figure.

-In this example, if a teacher needs to highlight every 3rd student and group them in one group.
-The steps to highlight every other row in excel using conditional formatting are as follows:
+In this example, a teacher needs to highlight every 3rd student and group them in one group.
+The steps to highlight every other row in Excel using conditional formatting are as follows:

 Step 1: Select the data which needs to be highlighted.

-Step 2: Click on ‘Home Tab’, and then click on the ‘Conditional Formatting’ icon.
+Step 2: Click on the ‘Home Tab’ and then the ‘Conditional Formatting’ icon.
 After clicking on conditional formatting, select the ‘New Rule’ option from the drop-down.

-Step 4: Under the ‘Edit the Rule Description’ section, enter the formula in the empty box.
+Step 4: Enter the formula in the empty box under the ‘Edit the Rule Description’ section.
 Formula is ‘=MOD(ROW(),3)=1’.

 Understanding the Formula

-Now, the cell is A4, where the ROW number is 4, and the ROW function will return 4.
-SO, the MOD function will calculate =MOD(4,3), and the function returns 1.
+The cell is A4, where the ROW number is 4, and the ROW function will return 4.
+So, the MOD function will calculate =MOD(4,3), and the function returns 1.
 This meets our specified criteria, and therefore, it highlights the entire ROW.

-This formula can be customized according to your requirements.
+You can customize this formula based on your specific requirements.
 For example, consider the below modifications:

 - To highlight every 2nd or 3rd COLUMN, the formula would be ‘MOD(COLUMN(),2)=0’ and ‘MOD(COLUMN(),3)=0’ respectively.